 The THA is committed to the safety and well-being of the residents of Stern Village by providing a better quality of life by creating a positive and supportive environment.

-The Village has a generator in the community room and the THA & Executive Director have implemented town-approved Emergency Management Plans, enabling our community room to serve as a shelter and command post in the event of an a emergency.
+The Village has a generator in the Community Room and the THA & Executive Director have implemented town-approved Emergency Management Plans, enabling our Community Room to serve as a shelter and command post in the event of an emergency.

 -A Stern Village Neighborhood Watch, comprised of resident volunteers, help ensure residents’ safety.

 -Parking at Stern Village is for residents and visitors only.
 Residents must have a THA sticker in their car window and their registration must be current.
 Vehicles illegally parked will be towed at the owner’s expense.

 -The THA offers many activities that promote social interaction in our vibrant community.